 An Evening of Zimmerli and Bruch at National Sawdust.
 New Asia Society is presenting works by Max Bruch and Patrick Zimmerli, on August 27 at 4PM.
 Included on the program, which features Violist Andy Lin, pianist Kelly Lin, and clarinetist Yu-ting Cheng, will be the world premiere of Zimmerli’s Clarinet Sonata.

 Alan Seeger: Instrument of Destiny premieres.
-After a week of strenuous rehearsals, the Alan Seeger Oratorio was premiered at the Church of the Invalides on June 7, to an audience including high brass of the French Army.
-The 90-minute work, which celebrates the life of poet Alan Seeger, was played without pause to the attentive and appreciative crowd.
+The Alan Seeger Oratorio was premiered at the Church of the Invalides on June 7, to an audience including high brass of the French Army.
+The 90-minute work, which celebrates the life of poet Alan Seeger, was played without pause to the appreciative crowd.

 Alan Seeger: Instrument of Destiny at the Palais de Tau in Reims.
 The second performance of the Alan Seeger Oratorio was played at the “Salle de Festin” in the glorious Palais de Tau to a very appreciative and enthusiastic audience.
 Stay tuned for many more performances of this piece upcoming later in the year and into 2018.